 Mr Ashu Gandhi

-Chair, Clinical Professional & Standards Committee
+Chair, Clinical Practice & Standards Committee

 Mr Gandhi works in a very busy breast unit in Manchester.
 He has research interests in familial breast cancer and the molecular study of mammographic density.
 He is also involved in breast surgery education and is faculty on live surgery teaching courses and breast cancer family history study courses.
 Ashu worked for six years as the North West Breast Screening QA surgical representative and has experience and knowledge of the surgical aspects of the NHS Breast Screening Programme.